krutika-ladani/THEsaurus/README.md

 The project repository contains the following files:

-- `THEsaurus.ipynb`: The Jupyter Notebook file that implements the THEsaurus application using Tkinter and handles user interactions.
+- `DICTIONARY_APPLICATION.ipynb`: The Jupyter Notebook file that implements the THEsaurus application using Tkinter and handles user interactions.
-- ``: The thesaurus database file in JSON format.
-It contains a collection of words and their corresponding synonyms and antonyms.
+- `OPTED-Dictionary.csv`: The dictionary database file in CSV format.
+It contains a collection of words and their corresponding meanings.